TharunLavudya/Food-Recipe-App-iOS/README.md

 ### Search and Filter

-Users can search for recipes by name and filter them based on multiple criteria such as **Preparation Time, Cooking Time, Difficulty Level, Cuisine, and Meal Type**.
+Users can search for recipes by name and filter them based on multiple criteria such as **Cooking Time, Difficulty Level, Rating, Cuisine, and Meal Type**.

 Meal types include:
 - Breakfast